Victr0la/reinaasalas/README.md

-## Victrola
+## I have an antiquated operating system

-Im way behind our time
+And I'm trying to time travel to the future

 <!--
 **reinaasalas/reinaasalas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.